 This artwork is currently in storage

-House Post (Totem) is among the sculptures included in the International Sculpture Garden
+House Post (Totem) was among the sculptures included in an International Sculpture Garden at Penn’s Landing

 Native Americans of the northwest Pacific coast carved several different kinds of cedar totem poles

 This totem is a central house pole that belonged to the Kwakiutl of the coastal lands around Queen Charlotte Strait